Raxen001/raxen001.github.io/content/projects/raven/raven.md

 This is one the few fun things i wanted to do.
 This basically allows you to stream your webcam.

 ![cam2ip](../cam2ip.png)

+It's pretty dark here. but the point is you can stream your webcam through http which is pretty cool. combine it with text to speech program like GNUstep.
+You can mess around with your family.
+(They shut down my server (raven) when i messed with them too much... :( )

 ### Final docker compose